travisbrown/scala-quickstart/README.md

 ![Operator list link](/screenshots/class.png)

-The circe with a "C" in it is a link that will take you to the docs for the `List` companion object:
+The circle with a "C" in it is a link that will take you to the docs for the `List` companion object:

 ![Operator list link](/screenshots/object.png)